juztinlazaro/simple-react-boilerplate/README.md

 ### Simple react boiler plate

 ```
-For small and test prodject
+For small and test project
 ```